Florida Balm

 • Diet: Insects, spiders, small lizards

 The Florida Sand Skink is a small, secretive lizard that inhabits loose, sandy soils.
+It’s often mistaken, at first glance, for a snake.

 With reduced limbs and a cryptic appearance, these lizards are expert burrowers, spending most of their time underground.